LegolasVzla/django-google-maps/README.md

 	S3_SECRET_KEY=<Your_secret_key>
 	s3_bucket_name=<Your_bucket_name>

+	[font-awesomeConf]
+	KEY=<Your_key>

+- postgresdbConf section: fill in with your own PostgreSQL credentials.
 By default, DB_HOST and DB_PORT in PostgreSQL are localhost/5432.

-A 'max_distance' suggested could be from 1-5 kilometers, to display nearby places.
-Also, if you have a Font Awesome key for icons, you can add it in the **settings.ini** file:
+- GEOSGeometryConf section: a 'max_distance' suggested could be from 1-5 kilometers, to display nearby places.

-	[font-awesomeConf]
-	KEY=your_key

-Then, run the migrations:

-	python manage.py makemigrations

-	python manage.py migrate

-Generate default data with the fixtures:

-	python3 fixtures_load.py

-And finally, run the server:

-	python manage.py runserver
+- googleMapsConf section: google maps API KEY needed to load the map, also a default lat and longitude to focus your map

+- font-awesomeConf section: optional, if you have a Font Awesome key for icons

+Then, activate your virtualenv already installed (by default, is called ```env``` in the ```Makefile```):

+	source env/bin/activate

+And execute:

+	make install

+This will generate the database with default data and also it will install python requirements and nltk resources.
+Default credentials for admin superuser are: admin@admin.com / admin.

+Run django server (by default, host and port are set as 127.0.0.1 and 8000 respectively in the ```Makefile```):

+	make execute

 You could see the home page in: